robinson-walk-lake-district-map-route

 Descent via Scope End

 From Hindscarth the route drops north-east towards Scope End, a broad grassy shoulder that leads back down into the Newlands Valley.
-The descent is straightforward but steep in places, and the views ahead down the valley are superb as you lose height.
+This leisurely leg of the walk along the ridge of Scope End really was an enjoybable end to the day out and the views ahead down the valley are superb as you lose height.

-Before long the roofs of Little Town come back into view, completing a circular walk that feels far bigger than its distance suggests.
+Before long the roofs of Little Town come back into view, completing this pretty special 7.5 mile circular walk that feels far bigger than the height of Robinson suggests.
+I highly recommend it especially if you are looking for a quieter walk than the more well known big Lake District fells.

 A Classic Newlands Valley Circuit